Burnthekitsune/furbot/README.md

 # furbot

-It just posts porn on the furry_irl subreddit when people say e621.
+It just posts porn and searches for pictures on the furry_irl subreddit.
-Also it has a search feature, just say "furbot search" and then say some tags. -tags work as well.
 Somehow I can avoid e621 tag limits.

-I only kind of know what I am doing
+---

+# Commands

+* e621 - pulls up a random post from e621 (nsfw).
+* e926 - pulls up a random post from e926 (sfw).
+* furbot search [tags] - search e621 with tags, seperated by spaces ( -tags work as well).
+* furbot stop - blacklists you from furbot.

+---

+ # Banned tags
+ mods are free to request more tags to be banned if needed
+ * gore
+ * scat
+ * feral
+ * cubs